 ▶ With some machine types, the turning tool is not clamped in the milling spindle, but in a separate holder adjacent to the spindle.
 In such cases, the turning tool cannot be rotated through 180°, e.g., to machine internal and external threads with only one tool.
 If, with such a machine, you wish to use an outside tool for inside machining, you can execute machining in the negative X diameter range and reverse the direction of workpiece rotation.

 The retraction motion is directly to the starting position.
+There is a danger of collision!

 Always position the tool in such a way that the control can approach the starting point at the end of the cycle without collisions.